Shu-Tanaka-Group/bit-width-reduced-Ising-model/README.md

 This repository also includes Python code that we used to generate this dataset.

+## License

+This dataset is released under the MIT License.

 ## Citation

-If you use this dataset or the accompanying Python code in your work, please cite the following papers
+If you use this dataset or the accompanying Python code in your work, please cite the following papers　([S. Kikuchi, N. Togawa, and S. Tanaka, 2023](https://arxiv.org/abs/2304.12796))

 ```
 @article{kikuchi2023dynamical,